New podcast interview is up!

 On offering and receiving healing work online

 I’m the last person I would have ever imagined working online.
 A cabin in the woods without WiFi is my favorite weekend getaway, and when I learned about Luddites during a semester abroad in England, I was instantly enamored with the idea of smashing computers–and that was before the internet!
-Yet here we are three years in to our crazy new world, and I’m still discovering unexpected blessings in healing work online.
+Yet here we are a few years into our crazy new world, and I’m still discovering unexpected blessings in healing work online.

 What I’m Appreciating